Star Wars Knights of the Old Republic II: The Sith Lords: Development

+Release

 The Xbox version of Knights of the Old Republic II went gold on November 23, 2004; it was later released on December 6, 2004 in the United States, and the PC version was released on February 8, 2005.
 In Europe, the game was released simultaneously for both platforms on February 11.
 The game was later re-released in August 2012 on the digital distribution platform, Steam, and in January 2015 on GOG.com.
 On July 21, 2015, OS X and Linux versions were released along with new support for Steam Workshop and other Steamworks features, controller input, and modern widescreen resolutions up to 5K.
 Backward compatibility for the Xbox One was announced in April 2018.
 An iOS and Android version was released on December 18, 2020.
+The Nintendo Switch version of Knights of the Old Republic II was released by Aspyr on June 8, 2022.
+The release was marked with a major bug that rendered the game unbeatable.
+A hotfix was later released on June 30, 2022.